warnov/azure-docs-powershell/azurermps-6.4.0/AzureRM.HDInsight/Add-AzureRmHDInsightSecurityProfile.md

 ### -DomainUserCredential
 A domain user account credential with sufficient permissions for creating the cluster.
-Username should be in user@domain format
+Username should be in user@"domain" format

 ```yaml
 Type: PSCredential